 Let’s say you sell a product that helps consumers make a purchase based on some kind of real-world data.
 And let’s say a majority of that data is created outside of your organization.
 And it’s great!
 You have access to hundreds or thousands of different data points from all over the world.

 - Infuse your product with all the relevant information for your customer to make the best purchase.

 Guess which part of that is the most difficult?
 Getting the data.

 Just getting the data is the most difficult step in a big data project.
 Why?
 Because you can’t control the source.
 If you have hundreds of different sources all reporting similar data elements, you have the number of data elements times the number of sources as your difficulty rating.
 200 sources multiplied by 500 data points gives you an easy 100,000 variables to deal with.

 And to make matters worse, if a significant number of source data are in PDF document format (our real-world experience shows this is the case), each document must be machine readable to even attempt “getting” the data.

-Here’s where a data science platform is a requirement for big data projects.
+Here’s where a data science platform is a requirement for these kind of projects.
 You can’t ignore the pesky unstructured data because it represents such a large portion of available data.
 Here’s where having a third-party expert makes the difference in big data project success.
 Here’s our advice…

 Data extraction is the most difficult and hard to predict step in any big data project.
 Success hinges on it.
 Failing to fully understand the process of getting information into a meaningful structure will derail your project and destroy predicted return on investment.
 On the flipside, creating structure from unstructured data enables RPA and fuels downstream analytics.